calniotrey/stellaris-list-extender/README.md

 # Stellaris List EXtender
 This mod is a utility mod.
-It adds functions to allow modders to use lists of variables or event-targets and to sort them.
-See examples for some examples of what you can do.
+It adds functions to allow modders to use lists of variables or event_targets and to sort them.
+See "Examples" for some examples of what you can do.

 ## Requirements
 None